syllogy/eks-basics/prometheus/README.md

 You will see different K8S dashboards added by default.

-# Scraping from your service /metrics endpoint

-## Example deployment and service with /metrics exposing
+## Example deployment with /metrics exposing

 ```
 apiVersion: apps/v1beta1